cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 ## Create the Transaction Types

-Create two types of transactions and use the Starport `type` command.
+To scaffold two types with create, read, update and delete (CRUD) actions use the Starport `type` command.
-The two commands below will create a `sellOrderBook` and `buyOrderBook` transaction.
+The two commands below will create `sellOrderBook` and `buyOrderBook` types.

 ```bash
 starport type sellOrderBook orderIDTrack:int amountDenom priceDenom --indexed --module ibcdex